BiBiServ/bibigrid/docs/README.md

 ## Writing the configuration file
 The configuration file specifies the composition of the requested cluster.
 Many parameters are shared across all cloud providers, however some parameters are provider specific.
+You can either provide the necessary parameters via the command line, by using a configuration file or in some cases by using environment variables.
+The parameters provided via command line are listed below as "short parameter".
+Using them in a configuration file is done with the "long parameter".

 | Long parameter             | Short parameter | Environment variable | Description                                          |
 |----------------------------|-----------------|----------------------|------------------------------------------------------|